w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   }
 }, true);
 ~~~

 {::nomarkdown}
 <%= code_end %>
 {:/nomarkdown}

 ## Putting it all together

 The sample below is the complete working demo of the carousel.
 It includes buttons for users to advance back and forth between the carousel items, and a carousel item indicator that allows users to see which carousel item they are currently viewing and to jump to other carousel items.
-Animating this carousel will be explained on the next page.

 {::nomarkdown}
 <%= sample_start %>